chott92/docker-compose/README.md

 `docker-compose -f simplifier-standalone.yml up -d && docker-compose -f simplifier-standalone.yml logs -f`

-Press Strg+X if no error occurs in the logs
+Press Strg+C if no error occurs in the logs

 > :warning: If there is a container name conflict, resolve it by using `docker container rename simplifier simplifier_onpremise` and start docker-compose again.

+> :warning: If you are using the content repo plugin via database, you have to grant privileges to simplifier database user.
+See next section how to do this.

 6. Open Hostname with your Browser